Mestway/Patl4J/README.md

 The full specification of the language can be referred to [PATL-tr.pdf](https://github.com/Mestway/Patl4J/blob/master/PATL-tr.pdf), including the proof of the main theorem.

 ### Transformed Projects
-We use our language to transform the following projects in the [examples](https://github.com/Mestway/Patl4J/tree/master/examples) folder, namely: (We only provide the transformed project java source code here).
+We use our language to transform the following projects in the [examples](https://github.com/Mestway/Patl4J/tree/master/examples) folder, namely: (We only provide the transformed project java source code here as the original source code with dependencies are oversized for github).

   * blasd: a simple mail system.
 (Google Calendar v2->v3)
   * clinicaweb: a web automation system for medical clinic.
 (Google Calendar v2->v3)